 Domain Type Default Scheduled Refresh Time

 Managed Domains Every 5 minutes

 Trusted Domains Every hour

+Azure Tenant Every 15 minutes

 You cannot schedule a FACR; however, DRA runs an automatic FACR under the following circumstances:

 - After you configure a managed domain for the first time. - After you upgrade DRA to a new full version from a previous version. - After you install a DRA service pack.